neb26/alx-zero_day/0x03-git/README.md

-I hope it is updated
+I hope it is ok